stevemoser/blog.markrickert.me/source/_posts/2014-10-14-homeless-by-choice.markdown

 I prefer finding some public land to sleep on.
 It’s almost always off the beaten path, but usually worth it in terms of view and solitude.
 I spent a night in the panhandle of Texas one night where I was able to see the Milky Way Galaxy clearer than I’d ever seen it before.
 The 40 minutes down a dirt road to find the land was worth it.

-I’ve stayed at RV parks a few times but try to stay away form places I have to pay to sleep.
+I’ve stayed at RV parks a few times but try to stay away from places I have to pay to sleep.
 Dumping my RV’s tanks costs about $20 and a night at an RV park is usually $30-$40.
 It’s really a minimal cost for the electricity on top of getting to dump my tanks.
 I only do this when my tanks are full and typically only stay one night.

 ### Long hours of driving